mathieulinel/dc-lego-history/README.md

 # dc-lego-history
-Exploring the history of Lego
+Parsing and visualizing the history of Lego using pandas, matplotlib